MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

     ```

-## View the available Geos that are configured in your Exchange Online organization
+## View the available geo locations that are configured in your Exchange Online organization
 To see the list of configured geo locations in Office 365 Multi-Geo, run the following command in Exchange Online PowerShell:

 ```
 Get-OrganizationConfig | Select -ExpandProperty AllowedMailboxRegions | Format-Table
 ```

-## View the default Geo for your Exchange Online organization
+## View the central location for your Exchange Online organization
 To view your tenant's central location, run the following command in Exchange Online PowerShell:

 ```
 Get-OrganizationConfig | Select DefaultMailboxRegion
 ```

-## Find the Geo location of a mailbox
+## Find the geo location of a mailbox
 The **Get-Mailbox** cmdlet in Exchange Online PowerShell displays the following multi-geo related properties on mailboxes:

 - **Database**: The first 3 letters of the database name correspond to the geo code, which tells you where the mailbox is currently located.
 For Online Archive Mailboxes the **ArchiveDatabase** property should be used.